trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-structure-telemetry-trak.md

 ---
 date: 2022-09-16
-title: "Injecting Telemetry into Video Files (Part 3): Telemetry trak's in mp4 videos"
+title: "Injecting Telemetry into Video Files (Part 3): Structuring telemetry trak's in mp4 videos"
 description: "In this post I will focus on the structure of trak boxes in mp4 with of a focus on using them to describe video telemetry."
 categories: developers
 tags: [gpmd, camm, telemetry, gpmf, gpx, mp4]